Canon EOS R1 Review

 The multi-function shoe has arrived to the 1-series.
 The new Canon ER-SC3 Shoe Cover's design addresses an inadvertent removal issue, but it is terribly difficult to remove and install.

-I expect the ER-SC3's predecessor, the Canon ER-SC2 Shoe Cover (or the Vello equivalent) to live on my R5 II multi-function shoes.
+The ER-SC3's predecessor, the Canon ER-SC2 Shoe Cover, or the Vello equivalent), remains my multi-function shoe cover choice.

 Note that a Canon AD-E1 Multi-Function Shoe Adapter is necessary to adapt legacy Speedlite accessories to the updated Multi-Function Shoe.